hitesh920/deploy-mirror-leech-bot/README.md

 `url after removing commit id`: https://gist.githubusercontent.com/ghostmirrorlab/f9b1e6xxxxxxxxxxxxxaaac04520/raw/config.env

-- Now after removing the commit id use that url for the CONFIG_FILE_URL
+- After removing the commit id use that url for the CONFIG_FILE_URL

 - Once all the four secrets have been added, it should look like this

 ![image](https://user-images.githubusercontent.com/77688759/161755355-afcda2b7-3fb1-4e52-8876-162932213e40.png)

-- And we are done with the secrets.
+- And we are done with the action secrets.

 </details>